davidechicco/mesothelioma-diagnosis-predictions/README.md

 `Rscript random_forests.r Mesothelioma_data_set_COL_NORM.csv` <br><br>

 ## Reference
-If you use this repository, or you want to know more about the implemented methods, please read this paper:
+More information about this project can be found on this paper:

 >  Davide Chicco, and Cristina Rovelli, "Computational prediction of diagnosis and feature selection on mesothelioma patient health records", PLOS One, 2018.
 In press.